Grateful for the Therapists Helping Shape Sentient Path

 That means so much to me.

 From the early stages of building this practice, Cryshanna has brought steadiness, wisdom, professionalism, and depth to our team.
-She is a clinician with strong specialized training, including her work as an ADHD-Certified Clinical Services Provider and Certified Clinical Trauma Professional.
+She has strong specialized training, including her work as an ADHD-Certified Clinical Services Provider and Certified Clinical Trauma Professional.

 Cryshanna brings structure and compassion together in a way that is deeply valuable for clients.
 She has a grounded presence, a strong clinical foundation, and a clear commitment to helping people build insight, resilience, and practical tools for their lives.

-As Sentient Path has grown, Cryshanna has been part of the foundation.
+As Sentient Path has grown, Cryshanna has remained part of its foundation.
 I am grateful not only for the care she provides to clients, but also for the consistency, maturity, and clinical strength she brings to our group.

 Kiana Armstrong, LPC, EMDR-Trained, CPT

-Kiana joined Sentient Path a year ago as her first full-time role after her work in crisis nonprofit settings.
+Kiana joined Sentient Path in her first full-time private-practice role following her work in nonprofit crisis settings.
 It has been such an honor to be part of this chapter in her career.

 Coming from crisis work, Kiana brought with her a deep understanding of trauma, urgency, emotional pain, and the importance of meeting people with steadiness and care.
 Since joining Sentient Path, she has continued growing into a thoughtful, skilled, and compassionate clinician.

-Kiana is EMDR-trained and also provides CPT, bringing strong trauma-focused tools into her work with clients.
+Kiana is EMDR-trained and also provides Cognitive Processing Therapy, bringing strong trauma-focused tools into her work with clients.
 She has a warmth that is felt not only by clients, but also within our office culture.
-She contributes to the kind of environment we want Sentient Path to be — clinically serious, but still human, warm, collaborative, and grounded.
+She contributes to the kind of environment we want Sentient Path to be: clinically serious, but still human, warm, collaborative, and grounded.

 We appreciate Kiana so much.
 Her presence has added something meaningful to the culture of our office, and I am grateful for the ways she continues to grow and contribute.